-With effect from January 2019, Shui will take on the position of principal guest conductor of the National Taiwan Symphony Orchestra.
-Lan Shui has also held the position of chief conductor of the Copenhagen Philharmonic Orchestra (2007–15).
-As a guest conductor, he has worked with leading orchestras worldwide, including the Los Angeles Philharmonic, Deutsches Symphonie-Orchester Berlin, Danish National Symphony Orchestra, Gothenburg Symphony and Orchestre National de France.
-In Asia he has conducted the Hong Kong and Japan Philharmonic Orchestras and maintains a close relationship with the China Philharmonic Orchestra and Shanghai Symphony Orchestra.
+As a guest conductor, Lan Shui has worked with many eminent orchestras worldwide.
+In the United States he has appeared with the Los Angeles Philharmonic, San Francisco Symphony, and the Baltimore and Detroit Symphony Orchestras.
+In Europe he has performed with Deutsches Symphonie-Orchester Berlin, hr-Sinfonieorchester, Deutsche Radio Philharmonie, Danish National Symphony Orchestra, Gothenburg Symphony Orchestra, Orchestre National de France and Orchestre National de Lille.
+In Asia he has conducted the Hong Kong, Malaysian and Japan Philharmonic Orchestras and maintains a close relationship with the China Philharmonic and Shanghai Symphony Orchestras.

 Since 1998 Lan Shui has recorded some 30 discs for BIS, including the first ever complete cycle of Alexander Tcherepnin’s symphonies.
 He is the recipient of several international awards including the Cultural Medallion, Singapore’s highest accolade in the arts.